The grading and remediation policies by curriculum phase.

 All students with a Fail will be contacted by e-mail from the Associate Dean for Medical Education or designee at the time of grade posting with a description of the assessment(s) to be retaken.
 Students will contact the Assessment Coordinator within 10 business days following grade receipt to discuss the logistics of retaking designated assessment(s).
 Note: students receiving a grade of Fail will be required to re-register for the block and pay tuition for the remediation per SEC guidelines.
 Note: the "Fail" grade for the first attempt, even if successfully remediated, will remain on the student's transcript.

-- Phase 1 – Semester 1 and Semester 2: Remediation needs to be completed by July 10 nearest the end of that academic year.
+- Phase 1 – Semester 1 and Semester 2: Remediation needs to be completed by the week before the beginning of orientation.
 Students may complete during winter and spring breaks if agreeable to the block director.

 - Phase 1 – Semester 3: Remediation needs to be completed by the beginning of the Acute Care and Clinical Transitions Block.